saltstack/salt-enhancement-proposals/old-releases.md

 This would mean someone using the bootstrap script would have to specify `-R old-releases.repo.saltstack.com` if they wanted to install an unsupported/insecure release.
-Other methods of installation would also require updating the url with the new domain name.
+Other methods of installation would also require updating the URL with the new domain name.

-https://old-releases.repo.saltstack.com will be s3 syncable just like the main repo.
+https://old-releases.repo.saltstack.com will be S3 syncable just like the main repo.

-We will add a notice to the mainpage of repo.saltstack.com explaining this behavior.
+We will add a notice to the main page of repo.saltstack.com explaining this behavior.

-With regards to the source tarballs hosted on PyPi, we will host them on a web server and they will be available on a static HTML page.
+With regards to the source tarballs hosted on PyPi, we will host them on a web server and they will be made available on a static HTML page.
 The reason to do this instead of hosting our own PyPi server is to make it explicit, and not easy, to install older versions.

 ### Communication Plan and Timeline
 We are sharing this SEP via Slack, IRC, and the Salt-Users and Salt-Announce